shawy006/GCD_Booth/README.md

 ---

-## 5. Conclusion
+## Conclusion

 The dual-loop OEO exhibits lower phase noise than its single-loop counterpart, especially when \( \mu \) and \( L_2 \) are optimized.
-The model highlights the interplay between various noise sources and demonstrates the importance of balancing design parameters for optimal performance.
+The MATLAB simulations highlight the interplay between various noise sources and demonstrate the importance of balancing design parameters for optimal performance.

 ---

-This report summarizes the MATLAB simulation and offers insights into key design considerations for low-phase-noise OEO systems.
+### Repository Structure

+- `noise_analysis.m`: MATLAB script for noise analysis and plotting.
+- `README.md`: This document.

+Feel free to contribute or raise issues for further enhancements. 😊

+---

+Let me know if you'd like adjustments or additional sections!